 You access your organization’s CRM system to review data on your customer base.
 Salesforce enables you to connect your IOT device data to give you better insight on how to better reach your customers, and it also has a built-in AI which uses your data to make intelligence predictions.

 Time to leave the office and head home!
 As it’s cold outside, you decide to throw on your smart jacket from the Jacquard collaboration from Levi’s and Google.
 This is connected to your cell phone, ensuring you don’t miss any incoming calls during your commute.
-Joshua Lewis from dorks delivered adds "once you are approaching your house your gates will know that it is you driving your car and will open, thus letting you into your property."
+Joshua Lewis from dorks delivered adds "once you are approaching your house your gates will know that it is you from your key fob, thus letting you into your property."

 Having asked Alexa to set you an alarm for work in the morning, you stream an audiobook to help you fall asleep.
 Before drifting off, you also set-up the Sleep ++ app that you just downloaded onto your Apple Watch.
 Using its heart rate and motion sensors, it will track how restful and restless your night’s sleep was.